tarantool/tarantool/changelogs/unreleased/gh-7292-fix-gcc-build-with-libbpf-installed.md

 ## bugfix/build

-* Fix build failure with gcc if libpbf is installed. (gh-7292)
+* Fixed a build failure with gcc if libpbf is installed. (gh-7292)